MC Hammer’s breakout smash ‘U Can’t Touch This’ is 30 years old: The inside story of its iconic video

 Hammer had just signed to Capitol Records, and he was looking for a talented (and cheap) director for a music video.
 As Wainwright explains, Hammer wanted to release “Feel My Power” as the lead single for Let’s Get It Started, his debut album with a major studio.
 But the label wanted another song.
 The compromise: Hammer could release “Feel My Power” as the single but the label wouldn’t pay for any promotion.
 Hammer was working with a post-production studio in San Diego—the same one Wainwright was using for the previous music videos he’d shot—when someone recommended Hammer reach out to Wainwright for his next video.

 “The honest truth is I wasn’t big into rap at that time,” Wainwright says.
 “And I wasn’t really interested in doing music videos.
-All the videos I’d done were with white disco divas, and I was like, God, I hate this shit.
+All the videos I’d done were with white disco divas, and I was like, god, I hate this shit.
 It’s like three hours between every shot while they fixed their makeup.
 It was horrible.
 I just needed the money to pay for [my short film.]”

 Wainwright took the job and fully expected to breeze through the shoot.